Oolnokk/SoKEmpirePrologue/docs/map-investigation-notes.md

 63. Builder conversion not guarding against `area` descriptor being `null`.
 64. Static docs runtime diverging from `src/map` implementations, causing the editor to use outdated plumbing.

 After walking through these possibilities, the investigation confirmed **cause #64**: the browser runtime bundled in `docs/js/vendor/map-runtime.js` lacked the newer helper APIs (`getInstance`, identity metadata, collider support, prefab fallbacks, etc.) that exist under `src/map`.
-Aligning the docs runtime with the source implementation resolves the disconnect.
+Aligning the docs runtime with the source implementation resolves the disconnect, and the vendor module now re-exports the shared `src/map` helpers to prevent future drift.